 Under the EIT Law, enterprises that are established under the laws of foreign countries or regions and whose "de facto management bodies" are located within the PRC territory are considered PRC resident enterprises, and will be subject to the PRC enterprise income tax at the rate of 25% on their worldwide income.
 Under the implementation rules of the EIT Law, "de facto management bodies" are defined as the bodies that have material and overall management and control over the manufacturing and business operations, personnel and human resources, finances and treasury, and acquisition and disposition of properties and other assets of an enterprise.
 It remains unclear how the PRC tax authorities will interpret such a broad definition.
 We cannot assure you that we will not be deemed to be a PRC resident enterprise under the EIT Law and be subject to the PRC enterprise income tax at the rate of 25% on our worldwide income.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-Dividends payable to us by our PRC subsidiaries may be subject to PRC withholding taxes or we may be subject to PRC taxation on our worldwide income, and dividends distributed to our investors may be subject to PRC withholding tax on the transfer of our ordinary shares or ADSs".
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-Dividends payable to us by our PRC subsidiaries may be subject to PRC withholding taxes or we may be subject to PRC withholding taxes or we may be subject to PRC withholding taxes under the EIT Law and our investors may be subject to PRC withholding tax on the transfer of our ordinary shares or ADSs".